ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 - [x] Fix highlighting of `[precise]` after `get` table statements
 - [ ] Fix highlighted argument in functions when using commas (see test `signature help > ignores inner scopes`)
 - [ ] Add reduc statements to symbol table (see test `parser > collects reduc`)
-- [ ] Fix scope of local variables of noselect statements (and possibly others)
+- [ ] Fix scope of local variables of noselect statements and others (see test `go to definition > ignore previous noselect values`)
 - [ ] Ensure renaming a file properly sets the "exists" flag in the dependency tokens

 New functionality for `.pv`: